redis/redis-om-node/README.md

 Pretty cool, right?
 Read on for details.

+> ## ⚠️ Warning: This Version Has Breaking Changes from 0.3.6
+>
+> Redis OM 0.4 is new, improved, and includes breaking changes.
+If you're trying it for the first time, no worries.
+Just follow what's in this README and you'll be fine.
+>
+> However, you might be a user of Redis OM already.
+If that is the case, you'll want to review this document to understand those changes.
+>
+> Of course, you don't have to upgrade.
+If this is you, you'll want to check out [the README for that version](https://www.npmjs.com/package/redis-om/v/0.3.6) over on NPM.
+>
+> However, I hope you choose to try to try the new version.
+It has many changes that have been frequently requested that are documented in the [CHANGELOG](CHANGELOG).
+And more, *non-breaking* changes will follow these.
+>

 ## Getting Started

 First things first, get yourself a Node.js project.
 There are lots of ways to do this, but I'm gonna go with a classic: